Cadle Tabernacle: Radio revival

 After the Cadle Tabernacle reopened in 1931, Cadle began doing radio broadcasts from the tabernacle, although they were initially aired only locally.
 In 1932, Cadle secured a deal with WLW, a radio station based in Cincinnati, Ohio.
-The station's new high-wattage signals, capable of transmitting at 500,000-watts by 1934, could reach Canada and parts of Central America under ideal conditions.
+The station's new high-wattage signals, capable of transmitting at 500,000 watts by 1934, could reach Canada and parts of Central America under ideal conditions.
 However, most of the station's listeners lived in the Midwest and upper South, where the station enjoyed its best reception.
 The station's high-power broadcasts led to an increased listener base compared to its previous 50,000-watt broadcasts and WLW reported receiving five times its typical amount of mail six months after the wattage increase.
-WLW was also the first station in the United States approved to broadcast at the higher wattage.
+WLW was the first station in the United States approved to broadcast at the higher wattage.

-WLW broadcast Cadle's program, "The Nation's Family Prayer Period", every morning for a decade.
+WLW broadcast Cadle's program, The Nation's Family Prayer Period, every morning for a decade.
 The program featured singing by his wife, Ola Cadle, or a guest performer.
 His son, Buford Cadle, introduced and closed the broadcasts, which ran from 6:00 to 6:15 a.m, Monday to Saturday, and from 11:00 to 11:30 a.m. on Sunday.
 Topics often included how Cadle went from being an alcoholic to the founder of the world's largest interdenominational institution.

 In 1934, the Cadle Tabernacle received an average of 24,000 letters a month, requiring twenty staff members to process.
 By 1939, the volume of letters had decreased to an estimated 4,000 a week and the program's estimated listening range was thirty million.
 Listeners used his broadcast as part of their devotional period, with some considering Cadle a close friend.
 Cadle also broadened the reach of his broadcast so more rural areas could listen, giving out free radios.
 An estimated 330 to 600 rural mountain churches (about 60,000 people) tuned into his show in southern Indiana, Kentucky, West Virginia, and Ohio.

 In the late 1930s, the Federal Communications Commission required WLW to reduce its broadcast wattage from 500,000 to 50,000 watts.
 After this change, Cadle began broadcasting his program on the Mutual Broadcasting System, a nationwide radio network, beginning in the early 1940s.